GhostofGoes/ADLES/README.rst

 ========

 .. image:: documentation/system-overview-diagram.png
+   :scale: 50 %
+   :align: center
    :alt: Overview of the system
-   :align: center

 Automated Deployment of Lab Environments System (ADLES)

 | ADLES automates the deterministic creation of virtualized environments for use in
   Cybersecurity and Information Technology (IT) education.